A Group of Volunteers Organize

 Community Housing Partners Is Established

 The 2000’s ushered in more change, when the board and staff decided to change the company’s name to Community Housing Partners (CHP) to more accurately represent the importance of collaboration in achieving success.
 New lines of business were added as well, including a subsidiary community development financial institution (CDFI) named New Enterprises Fund to promote economic development in the New River Valley.
 Later, this entity was spun off into a completely separate company and renamed Virginia Community Capital, which continues to focus on markets underserved by traditional capital sources.
 Additionally, CHP Design Studio was established to provide architectural services to CHP and external, like-minded clients.
 This award-winning, full-service design firm was nationally recognized for high-performance, sustainable design throughout its 15 years of service.

 In 2003, CHP launched an environmentally-focused initiative called Down to Earth, which outlined the organization's on-going commitment to principles of sustainability and set the tone for green programs that would follow within the organization and across the industry.
 That same year, CHP became a chartered member organization of NEIGHBORWORKS AMERICA, a nonprofit organization that supports community development across the country.

 CHP Energy Solutions Research and Training Center (formerly NRCERT) expanded its scope of service when it opened in 2010 its new 12,500-square-foot training facility in Christiansburg to provide hands-on energy-efficiency training to participants from all over the world.

 CHP is now a 400-employee organization with a footprint across more than two dozen states.
-In 2015 alone, the company and its hundreds of private and public partners provided rental housing to over 14,000 people, made 1,780 homes more energy efficient, trained 750 people in energy conservation, prepared over 600 individuals for homeownership, and invested $3 million in resident services.
+In 2015 alone, the company and its hundreds of private and public partners provided rental housing to over 13,000 people; designed, built, or rehabbed 6,572 homes; trained 878 people in energy conservation; weatherized 6,063 homes; prepared over 400 individuals for homeownership; and invested $52 million in community development.